Club: Pachuca Club de Fútbol | Opening: 1993 | Capacity: 30,000 seats

 Estadio Hidalgo replaced Pachuca’s previous stadium Estadio Revolución Mexicana.

-The stadium officially opened on the 14th of February 1993 with a match between Pachuca and Pumas UNAM (0-1).
+The stadium officially opened on 14 February 1993 with a match between Pachuca and Pumas UNAM (0-1).

 Estadio Hidalgo got extensively renovated in 2004, which included the construction of a roof over all sides of the stadium, and which raised capacity from an initial 24,000 to 30,000.